 2.12 Under NIH grant funding policy, Study Data resulting from analysis of the Data will, where no personally identifiable data is included, be made openly available through open data access platforms to support further research.

-2.13 Publications emanating from the use of the Data will follow the HE2AT Centre authorship policy included in Annexure “C” attached hereto.
-The HE2AT Centre Authorship Policy may be updated from time to time, which updates will be shared between the Parties to this Agreement.
+2.13 Publications emanating from the use of the Data will follow the HE2AT Center authorship policy included in Annexure “C” attached hereto.
+The HE2AT Center Authorship Policy may be updated from time to time, which updates will be shared between the Parties to this Agreement.

 2.14 The Data Recipient will retain a copy of the Data for a period of 5 years after the termination of the over-arching NIH grant agreement (current Project End Date 30 June 2026) for the purposes of concluding and correcting any analysis and publications resulting from the Data.
 Any retention of Data after this 5 year period will be negotiated with the Data Provider.